AmazingAng/WTF-Solidity/Languages/en/34_ERC721_en/readme.md

         return _operatorApprovals[owner][operator];
     }

-    // Implements the setApprovalForAll function of IERC721, which approves all holding tokens to `operator` address.
+    // Implements the setApprovalForAll function of IERC721, which approves all holding tokens to the `operator` address.
 Invokes `_setApprovalForAll` function. function setApprovalForAll(address operator, bool approved) external override {
         _operatorApprovals[msg.sender][operator] = approved;
         emit ApprovalForAll(msg.sender, operator, approved);
     }

-    // Implements the getApproved function of IERC721, which uses `_tokenApprovals` variable to check authorized address of `tokenId`. function getApproved(uint tokenId) external view override returns (address) {
+    // Implements the getApproved function of IERC721, which uses the `_tokenApprovals` variable to check the authorized address of `tokenId`. function getApproved(uint tokenId) external view override returns (address) {
         require(_owners[tokenId] != address(0), "token doesn't exist");
         return _tokenApprovals[tokenId];
     }

-    // The approve function, which updates `_tokenApprovals` variable to approve `to` address to use `tokenId` and emits an Approval event. function _approve(
+    // The approve function, which updates the `_tokenApprovals` variable to approve `to` address to use `tokenId` and emits an Approval event. function _approve(
         address owner,
         address to,